 If you have a concern about a child, particularly if you think s/he may be suffering or at risk of suffering harm, it is your responsibility to share the information promptly.
-This includes seeing or suspecting a child may have accessed inappropriate content online whilst at school.
+This include seeing or suspecting a child may have accessed inappropriate content online whilst at school.
 Information must be shared before you leave the site with the Designated Safeguarding Lead (DSL) or the Deputy who are:

-DSL: Vicki Morrall (Headteacher) Kate Hall (Deputy Head Teacher and Interim Headteacher in Autumn Term 2023)

-DDSL: Hannah Lee (SENCO)

-DDSL: Jacob Matthews (Senior Teacher in Autumn Term 2023)

-Safeguarding Team Members: Sam Wintle (Teacher), Lindsey Holliss (TA), Tracy Harte (TA)
+DSL:Kate Hall (Head of School)) DDSL: Vicki Morrall (Executive headteacher) DDSL: Hannah Lee (SENCO) DDSL: Jacob Matthews (Senior Teacher) Safeguarding Team Members: Sam Wintle (Teacher), , Tracy Harte (TA)